ShunshunL/shunshunl-blog/_posts/2020-04-27-how-promise-works-in-javascript.md

 [Link to documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/finally)
 <br>

-If `.finally()` is implemented, it will call whenever a `Promise` is settled, regardless if the promise is rejected or fulfilled.
+If `.finally()` is implemented, it will be called whenever a `Promise` is settled, regardless if the promise is rejected or fulfilled.
 Let's use it by adding a `waitingOnFriend`:

 {% highlight javascript %}
   const friendKeepsPromise = Math.floor(Math.random() * 5) !== 1 ? true : false;